Tips for Taps Blog

 New Millenium Concepts claims the Black Berkey Elements reduce over 200 contaminants in drinking water.
 They also adamantly point out they’ve conducted independent testing at third-party laboratories.
 But how sure can we be that these claims are legitimate?

-Are Berkey filters certified?
+Are Berkey Filters Certified?

 Certifications for drinking water treatment products ensure that the product meets strict standards regarding: